Scripter17/url-cleaner/bundled_cleaner.md

-# The default cleaner
+# The bundled cleaner

-The default cleaner is included by in URL Cleaner Engine and is intended for normal everyday use.
+The bundled cleaner is included by in URL Cleaner Engine and is intended for normal everyday use.

-The default cleaner is intended to always obey the following rules:
+The bundled cleaner is intended to always obey the following rules:

 - Cleaning a URL shouldn't cause any "meaningful semantic changes"<sup>[definition?]</sup> when opening the result.
   - Insignificant details like the item categories navbar on amazon listings being slightly different are insignificant.